 CCPA | Seers Article

-The California Consumer Privacy Act, as per the legislators, is the very first consumer privacy act of the country.
+The CCPA Compliance, as per the legislators, is the very first consumer privacy act of the country.
 CCPA is GDPR-like protection which no other US state has created for its people.
 Although, the CCPA compliance is as important as the GDPR’s.

 The Privacy Act contains a transparency right which says, a company must inform consumers about how it collects its data and share it.
 It also facilitates a common person by granting him a right to access his or her data, delete and opt-out.